Frequently Asked Questions

 Have you changed anything with regards to COVID-19?

-In this time of Covid 19 we are taking extra precautions to ensure the wellbeing of our patients and staff.
+We are taking a number of extra precautions to ensure the wellbeing of our patients and staff.
 We are cleaning and sanitising our clinic rooms between patients, and as always all our linen is fresh for each appointment and washed with disinfectant.
 Hand sanitiser is available in every room and at reception, and masks are available as well.
+All our staff are fully vaccinated.
 For more information please visit our terms and conditions page to view our COVID-19 policy.
-If you have any further questions or concerns please contact the clinic on 02 6249 7541 or email firstname.lastname@example.org
+If you have any further questions or concerns please contact the clinic on 02 6249 7541 or email email@example.com

 How do I book an appointment?

-Appointments can be booked either online by following the “book now” button or via our phone booking service on 02 6249 7541.
+Appointments can be booked either online by following the “book now” button or on 02 6249 7541.

 What happens if I need to cancel my appointment?